Anxiety Counselling SG

 3. Specific Phobias

 Phobia, in general, is an intense, irrational, and uncontrollable fear of an object or situation.
-Specific phobias are similar, but people may have a persistent fear of a very specific thing or activity.

 The phobia is usually not related to the actual danger of the object.
 For example, some people may fear developing a disease, even when they are healthy and have not previously experienced any physical health issues.
 This phobia is known as nosophobia.

-On the other hand, a person’s phobia might be directly associated with the harm that a specific object or situation has caused.
+Sometimes, a person’s phobia might be directly associated with the harm that a specific object or situation has caused.
 For example, if someone had a negative experience with swimming (eg slipping inside the pool), they may develop a fear of drowning, known as thalassophobia.

 Even the mere thought of water or a pool could trigger intense feelings of fear and dread.
 Hence, in severe cases, people may even avoid travelling to places with a waterbody.